jabbott7335/ce-pe-bootcamp/docs/cn/ibm-registries.md

 ---
-Title: IBM Container Registries
+Title: Lab CN 3 - IBM Container Registries
 hide:
     - toc
 ---

-# IBM Container Registries
+# Lab CN 3 - IBM Container Registries

 In this lab we are going to create a Container Image and store it in the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_overview){target="_blank"}